 Table 8.
-Summary of incidental mortality of northern fur seals (Eastern Pacific stock) due to commercial fisheries from 1990 through 2003 and calculation of the mean annual mortality rate.
-Mean annual mortality in brackets represents a minimum estimate from self-reported fisheries information.
-Data from 1997 to 2003 (or the most recent 5 years of available data) are used in the mortality calculation when more than 5 years of data are provided for a particular fishery.
+Summary of incidental mortality of northern fur seals (Eastern Pacific stock) due to commercial fisheries from 2001 through 2005 and calculation of the mean annual mortality rate.
 Details of how percent observer coverage is measured is included in Appendix 6.
-N/A indicates that data are not available.

 There are several fisheries which are known to interact with northern fur seals and have not been observed (Appendices 4 and 5).
 Thus, the estimated mortality rate is likely a minimum estimate.
 However, the large stock size makes it unlikely that unreported mortalities from those fisheries would be a significant source of mortality for the stock.
-The estimated minimum annual mortality rate incidental to commercial fisheries is 15 fur seals per year based on observer data (0.48), and self-reported fisheries information (14.5) where observer data were not available.
+The estimated minimum annual mortality rate incidental to commercial fisheries is 0.78 fur seals per year based on observer data.

 Entanglement studies on the Pribilof Islands are another source of information on fishery-specific entanglements.
-Based on entanglement rates and sample sizes presented in Zavadil et al. (2003), an average of 1.1 fur seal/year on the rookeries was entangled in pieces of trawl netting and an average of 0.1 fur seal/year was entangled in monofilament net.
+Based on entanglement rates and sample sizes presented in Zavadil et al. (2003), an average of 1.1 fur seals/year on the rookeries were entangled in pieces of trawl netting and an average of 0.1 fur seal/year was entangled in monofilament net.

-Anecdotal reports of northern fur seals entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
-During the 5-year period from 1998-02 the only fishery-related northern fur seal stranding was reported in September 2001 near Unalaska as entangled in 8-inch poly trawl web.
+Stranding reports of northern fur seals entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
+In September 2001 a northern fur seal stranding was reported near Unalaska as entangled in 8-inch poly trawl web.
 The animal was cut free and was apparently healthy.
-The NMFS stranding database includes reports of 4 fur seals on St. George that were entangled in fishing gear in 2003; including these animals in an annual average will be delayed until comparisons between these data and those from entanglement studies (e.g., Zavadil et al. 2003) can be cross-referenced.
+The NMFS stranding database also includes reports of five fur seals on St. George that were entangled in fishing gear in 2003; there were no strandings reported in 2004 or 2005.
+Including these stranding data in an annual average will be delayed until comparisons between these data and those from entanglement studies (e.g., Zavadil et al. 2003) can be cross-referenced.